 - New colors include Merlot Jewel Metallic, Gray Green Metallic and Pure Silver Metallic

-- ZQ8 Sport Suspension Package now available on two-wheel-drive extended cab and crew cab SLE and SLT
+- ZQ8 Sport Suspension Package available on two-wheel-drive extended-cab and crew-cab SLE and SLT

 - Available under-seat storage